-- Formulations for low feed intakes (77-88 g / day per bird) should be given as the flock enters egg production to better meet nutrient requirements. - Begin Peaking Diet with onset of lay (1% egg production). - Ensure that Peaking Diet is in the feeders when first eggs are laid, not in the feed bin. - Birds should continue to grow during peaking period.
-Poor nutrition during this period can lead to loss of body weight and soft bones. - Feed intake may be reduced if birds are not accustomed to extra large particle calcium (i.e. use of a Pre-Lay Diet). - Monitor keel bone development during the peaking period.
-For more information on keel bone scoring, see the "Understanding the Role of the Skeleton in Egg Production" technical update at www.hyline.com.
+- Formulations for low feed intakes (77-88 g/ day per bird) should be given as the flock enters egg production to better meet nutrient requirements. - Begin Peaking Diet with onset of lay (1% egg production). - Ensure that Peaking Diet is in the feeders when first eggs are laid, not in the feed bin. - Birds should continue to grow during peaking period.
+Poor nutrition during this period can lead to loss of body weight and soft bones. - Feed intake may be reduced if birds are not accustomed to extra large particle calcium (i.e. not using a Pre-Lay Diet). - Monitor keel bone development during the peaking period.
+For more information on keel bone scoring, see the "Understanding the Role of the Skeleton in Egg Production" technical update at www.hyline.com. - Hy-Line W-36 breeders require early egg weight control through nutrition; egg weight can increase rapidly if uncontrolled.